Back

 Kelp

-Kelp biofouling is linked to increases in water temperature, so keep a close eye on the water temperature trends - a measurement that’s easy to do - and monitor your kelp in the early spring when biofouling organisms begin growing and harvest before they deteriorate your crops.
-Biofouling can severely deteriorate the quality of kelp if harvested too late, to the point that buyers will not accept it.
+Kelp biofouling is linked to increases in water temperature, so keep a close eye on the water temperature trends - a measurement that’s easy to do - and monitor your kelp in the early spring (March) when biofouling organisms begin growing and harvest before they deteriorate your crops.
+Biofouling can severely and rapidly deteriorate the quality of kelp if harvested too late, to the point that buyers will not accept it.

 Sponsored by: